Danialsamadi/danialsamadi.github.io/README.md

 - **GitHub Pages**: For hosting the portfolio.
 - **HTML/CSS/JavaScript**: For the core structure and interactivity.

+## Theme Credit
+The theme for this portfolio is based on a design by [ArnavK-09](https://github.com/ArnavK-09).
+Special thanks to them for their amazing work!

 ## How to Explore
 Visit [danialsamadi.github.io](https://danialsamadi.github.io) to see the live site.